naoko3in4/hatena_bookmarks/README.md

-# daily_news_words
+# hatena_bookmarks
-new words from daily news article
+hot entries from hatena bookmark and notification for a slack channel (without slack url)